Onlia Safety Wall of Shame

 Earlier in the year, everyone in the company came together to discuss how we approach safety in our lives.
 After all, if we're really going to help make Canada safer, we better make sure we're living up to our own mission.

-- As safety ambassadors, we can’t turn a blind eye to bad habits in our own lives.
-Nobody likes a hypocrite! 🤔
+As safety ambassadors, we can turn a blind eye to bad habits in our own lives.
+Nobody likes a hypocrite!

-- Taking action is great, but we also need to measure how well it’s working!
-It’s important that we be transparent in our findings, and show how we’re adjusting our strategy with every success or failure.
+Taking action is great, but we also need to measure how well it's working!
+It's important that we'll be transparent in our findings, and show how we're adjusting our strategy with every success or failure.
 We're committed to reporting back on our mission progress to the Onlia community.
 As we together take steps toward making Canada safer, we'll share progress updates along the way - and seek feedback from the community on other ways that we can help make an impact.

 Taking a hard look at how we can live safer was a big step in living our mission, both as a company and as individuals.
-And hey, there’s still plenty room on the wall of shame!
+And hey, there's still plenty room on the safety wall of shame!
 Have any of your own taboos to add to it?
 Tweet us @OnliaCa with #SafetyWallofShame, and check out our Twitter moments to discover some great examples of what not to do.